Fuego Youth Leadership Program Application

 Applicant Interview

-One scheduled twenty-minute interview with youth program staff in mid to late April, 2023.
+One scheduled twenty-minute interview with youth program staff in mid-late April 2026.

-A one day retreat on Sunday, June 4th, 10am-4pm, aimed at building connections amongst the Fuego Leader group and the advisor; learning key leadership skills in the areas of personal communication and conflict resolution; and reviewing The Crucible’s policies and practices in the areas of health, safety, and behavior.
+A single 2.5 hour orientation taking place on a Sunday prior to the Fuego Leadership Program starting date (exact datesTBD) aimed at building connections amongst the Fuego Leader group and their advisors; learning key leadership skills in the areas of personal communication and conflict resolution; and reviewing The Crucible’s policies and practices in the areas of health, safety, and behavior.

-Classes in the concentrated area prior to the June 26th Fuego Leadership Program start date, during the summer session.
-These classes can be fulfilled during the first two designated weeks of summer camp, June 12th-16th and/or June 20-23.
+Classes in the concentrated areas prior to the July 6th Fuego Leadership Program start date, during the summer session.
+These classes can be fulfilled during the first three designated weeks of summer camp, June 8th-12th, June 15th-19th and/or June 22nd-26th.

 Staff will utilize a variety of informal methods to mentor Fuego Leaders throughout the day.
-In addition, there will be formal sessions for dialogue, reflection, feedback and problem solving from 10:30-12pm each day.
+In addition, there will be one formal session at the end of each week for Fuegos to check-in with advisors on their week’s successes, challenges, and questions.

 Benefits